-- 1. Administration of contraceptive medications and contraceptive devices; and - 2.
+- 1. Administration of contraceptive medications and contraceptive devices; - 2.
+Administration of medications whose possible side effects include a potential for causing diminished reproductive capacity, when such medications are necessary to treat significant conditions affecting the individual's physical or psychological health, and when they are not prescribed for the purpose of reducing reproductive capacity; and - 3.
 Administration of medications prescribed for the purpose of diminishing sexual desire.
-In cases where a client is requesting, or the client's legal representative or health care professional is requesting, that the client take anti-androgen medications for the purpose of diminishing his/her sexual desire/functioning, the following requirements apply.
+In cases where a client is requesting, or the client's legal representative or healthcare professional is requesting, that the client take anti-androgen medications for the purpose of diminishing his/her sexual desire/functioning, the following requirements apply.
 Caution should be exercised as these drugs have severe side effects, including loss of bone density with prolonged use. - a.
 A client who is competent and able to understand the risks and benefits of the medication, and who does not have a legal representative, may give consent to receive medications that reduce sexual desire and/or functioning.
 No Exception to Policy (ETP) is required. - b.
 If a client is unable to understand the risks and benefits of the proposed medication, and has no legal representative, a guardian should be appointed to make the decision.
+The CRM and/or the RHC Habilitation

-The CRM will consult with the Assistant Attorney General (AAG) on such cases. - c.
+- Plan Administrator (HPA) or other designated RHC staff will consult with the Assistant Attorney General (AAG) on such cases. - c.
 When a client has a legal representative with power to make health care decisions for the client, the legal representative must give consent for such medications.
 In these instances, an ETP is also required to allow the agency and the division to evaluate the client's willingness and understanding relative to the consent and the effects of the medication. - d.
 Refer to DDD Policy 5.15, Use of Restrictive Procedures, for more information and ETP requirements.